jcraigk/blog/_posts/2024-08-22-devise-to-sorcery.md

 end
 ```

-To satisfy our requirement of fast rollbacks, we keep all of the existing columns and duplicate the contents of Devise's `encrypted_password` to Sorcery's slightly different `crypted_password`.
+To satisfy our requirement of fast rollbacks, we keep all of the existing Devise columns and duplicate the contents of `encrypted_password` to Sorcery's differently named `crypted_password`.
 Luckily, both gems use `bcrypt` so passwords will not have to be reset after deploying the changes.
 Note that Sorcery uses a `salt` column to improve password security but handles the absence of salt gracefully for existing users.

 We can deploy the following cleanup migration to production after a grace period to ensure we don't need to roll back to Devise: